wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-devquickstarts-android.md

 ## Step 3: Register the sample Android Native Client application

-Registering your web application is the first step.
+Registering your web site is the first step.
 Next, you'll need to tell Azure Active Directory about your application as well.
 This allows your application to communicate with the just registered Web API

 **What am I doing?**